 Did you miss a ride?
 Want to ride a route again?
 See below for a list of Springbike rides, along with maps, cue sheets, and GPX files.
 Check back for new routes each year!

 Click a ride name to view a detailed ride page.
-These Springbike rides, along with other area rides and events are listed on the Springbike Calendar and Ozarks Area Calendar.
+These Springbike Annual rides, along with other known area rides and events are listed on the Springbike Annual Ride Calendar Worksheet & the Springbike Cycling Calendar (easier to view).

 Springbike Route Markings

-Other area rides include the Tour de Crawdad (CCK), Ozarks 100 (OZ), Red Ribbon Ride (RRR), Pancake Ride (PR), Spinning Eagles (SE), Celebrate Life (CL), Juvenile Diabetes Poker Ride (JD), BikeMS (MS).
+Other annual area rides that we have in the past, and may still, maintained maps and GPX files for include the Tour de Crawdad (CCK), Red Ribbon Ride (RRR), Pancake Ride (PR), Juvenile Diabetes Poker Ride (JD), and BikeMS (MS).

-Now when you encounter these markings while out riding you know what they are!
+If you should encounter these road markings while out riding you know what they are!

 Springbike Composite Ride Map